ryo121w/clic/README.md

 Clothing store of the future with this as its motto, CLIC is designed with an awareness of how points that point.

--UI for intuitive operation.
+- UI for intuitive operation.
--Store information where more detailed information can be obtained.
+- Store information where more detailed information can be obtained.
--Realistic user evaluations of the store's atmosphere.
+- Realistic user evaluations of the store's atmosphere.

 # Features
 The strength of this application is that by opening one application, you can find out the ratings of all the stores in the country.